-- a.
-Is responsible for a program designed to manage the consequences of disasters that disrupt the ability to provide care and treatment. - b.
-Is advisory to the area management team on disaster related issues and policies. - c.
-Evaluates the area emergency operations plan implementations; documents and reports its findings to the Environment of Care Committee. - d.
+- 3. Evaluates the area emergency operations plan implementations; documents and reports its findings to the Environment of Care Committee. - 4.
 Ensures that the disaster program includes: - a.
 A description of the role in community-wide emergency preparedness plans. - b.
-Information about how the Medical Center and Service Area plans to carry out specific procedures in response to environmental or man-made events. - c.
+Information about how the Medical Center and Service Area plans to carry out specific procedures in response to environmental or man made events. - c.
 Provisions for the management of space, supplies, communications and security. - d.
 Provisions for the management of patients, including scheduling of services, control of patient information and admission, transfer and discharge. - e.
 Education of personnel with documentation and staff able to describe their disaster training and an assigned role. - f.
 Documentation and evaluation with improvement recommendations of all actual implementations of the disaster plan. - 5.
 Emergency Management Committee has a minimum membership of: - a.
 Emergency Department physician - b.
-Physician Co-Chair - c.
-Director of the Safety Program (EH&S Director)/ Co-Chair - d.
-Assistant Administrator(s) with assigned responsibility for the disaster program. - e.
-Local community public safety and emergency management representatives, as consultants. - f.
-Representatives from the following key departments: - 1) Public Affairs - 2) Nursing Administration - 3) Security - 4) Plant Services - 5) Telecommunications - 6) Medical Offices (off-site) - C. All departments are responsible for: - 1.
+Director of the Safety Program (EH&S Director). - c.
+Assistant Administrator(s) with assigned responsibility for the disaster program. - d.
+Local community public safety and emergency management representatives, as consultants. - e.
+Representatives from the following key departments: - 1) Public Affairs - 2) Nursing Administration - 3) Security - 4) Plant Services - 5) Communications - 6) Medical Offices [off-site] - C. All departments are responsible for: - 1.
 Reviewing and updating of their individual departmental disaster procedures. - 2.
 Development and maintenance of accurate staff call back rosters. - 3.
-Participation in training and exercises. - D. Assistant Administrators will be cross trained to perform responsibilities identified in all positions designated to be done by Assistant Administrators.
+Participation in training and exercises. - D. Assistant Administrators will be cross-trained to perform responsibilities identified in all positions designated to be done by Assistant Administrators.
 This allows for greater flexibility in the assignment of positions during exercises and actual emergencies.